 For TLC Paul reads historical and South Asian fiction

 Stephanie Cross was the ghostwriter for Genesis guitarist Mike Rutherford's memoir The Living Years (Constable, 2014), a Sunday Times bestseller.
 She is also a highly experienced literary journalist, reviewing regularly for the Daily Mail among other publications.
 Stephanie was educated at the University of Cambridge and holds a BA in English and an MPhil in English Studies (Distinction).
 She has acted as a freelance manuscript consultant to the David Godwin Literary Agency, mentored writers through Shape Arts, a disability-led arts organisation, and in 2006 was recognised by the Arts Council, East “Escalator” talent scheme as one of the ten best emerging prose writers in the Eastern region.

-For TLC Stephanie reads literary and commercial fiction
+For TLC Stephanie reads literary and commercial fiction, and non-fiction